minutelab/mless/README.md

  Though handling the code will look and feel as it runs locally, it will actually run in AWS, which grants it access to resources in the private VPC.

-## Development stage
+## Proof Of Concept

 The code is currently in a proof of concept stage.

 The following limitations should be expected:
  * Only python 2.7 serverless environment is supported
- * No authentication/security is currently available for data transfer between the Lambda proxy and the lab environment where the code actually runs (less of an issue inside a VPC)
+ * No authentication/security is currently available for data transfer between the Lambda proxy and the lab environment where the code actually runs.

 On the other hand -
  * Expect frequent updates and added features